The Metropolitan Cemeteries Board offers burial grounds at all six metropolitan cemetery locations.

 Whilst artificial tributes do have an environmental impact and the placement of fresh tributes is preferred, the Board recognises that many families prefer artificial tributes and, as such, their placement is respected as being an integral part of the grieving process.

-For more information about burials please speak to your Funeral Director or contact our Client Services staff directly.
+For more information about burials please speak to your Funeral Director or contact Client Services.